-RC will be responsible for identifying, selecting and scheduling the major officials (including Supervisors, On-Ice Officials, and Shot Clock Operators) who will be participating in the Event.
+RC will be responsible for identifying, selecting and scheduling the major officials who will be participating in the Event.

-The cost of the major officials' accommodation rooms and travel expense to the host city and back are borne by RC.
+The cost of the major officials' accommodation rooms and travel expenses to the host city and back are borne by RC.